North Perth / Mount Lawley

 Detailed design In progress

-Estimated construction start date Early 2025
+Estimated construction start date Late 2025

 Estimated duration Approximately 16 months